This is how you prevent the processing of personal data (part 1/2): tool-independent blacklists and whitelists

 Replacing tool-independent personal data

-Since most scripts on a page have access to the metadata of a web page – think of the URL and page title – especially these data are suitable to protect personal data in a tool-independent way.
+Since most scripts on a page have access to the metadata of a web page - think of the URL and page title - especially these data are suitable to protect personal data in a tool-independent way.
 This means: before the data is available for other scripts.
 It regularly happens that these metadata, intentionally or unintentionally, contain personal data.
 Think, for example, of an e-mail address that is sent as a query parameter on the destination page of a client e-mail.
 Or a postal code that is sent as a query parameter from a comparison site.
+Tool-independent blacklisting - how do I do that?
+With the solution of tool-independent blacklisting, you specify the regular expressions with which personal data must comply (the blacklist).
+Next, you check whether these patterns occur in the data you want to process.
+If this is the case, you replace the substrings that meet these patterns.
+You do this before the data is processed by other scripts (tool-independent).

 As an illustration, I would like to show you how to replace the URL parameter "foo" and/or "bar" with "[REDACTED]" and e-mail addresses with "[REDACTED EMAIL]".
 The URL “https://www.domein.nl?foo=waarde&bar=waarde&email=siemon@i-spark.nl&foobar=waarde” then becomes “https://www.domein.nl?foo=[REDACTED]&bar=[REDACTED]&email=[REDACTED_EMAIL]&foobar=waarde”.
 Below I explain step by step how you can achieve this using Google Tag Manager: